-The following 10 foods are extremely popular with backyard birds all across North America.
+The following ten foods are extremely popular with backyard birds all across North America.

 10. Black-oil sunflower seed.
 This seed is the hamburger of the bird world.
 Almost any bird that will visit a bird feeder will eat black-oil sunflower.
 Birds that can’t crack the seeds themselves will scour the ground under the feeders, picking up bits and pieces.
-Bird feeding in North America took a major leap forward when black-oil sunflower became widely available in the early 1980s.
-Why do birds prefer it?
-The outer shell of a black-oil sunflower seed is thinner and easier to crack.
-The kernel inside the shell is larger than the kernel inside a white-or gray-striped sunflower seed, so birds get more food per seed from black-oil.
-This last fact also makes black-oil a better value for you, the seed buyer.
-Striped sunflower is still fine, and evening grosbeaks, cardinals, jays, and other big-billed birds may even prefer it slightly), but black-oil sunflower seed is better at attracting a wide variety of birds to your winter feeder.
+The outer shell of a black-oil sunflower seed is thinner and easier to crack than that of striped sunflower.
+Black-oil sunflower kernels have a higher fat content than striped sunflower seeds, and so make a great winter diet staple.
+Striped sunflower is still fine, and evening grosbeaks, cardinals, jays, and other big-billed birds may even prefer it slightly, but black-oil sunflower seed is better at attracting a wide variety of birds to your winter feeder.
 Hulled sunflower seeds, aka sunflower hearts, provide a no-mess option.

 7. Good mixed seed.
-Is there such a thing as BAD mixed seed?
+Is there such a thing as BAD seed mix?
 You bet!
-Bad mixed seed has lots of filler in itjunk seeds that most birds won’t eat.
-Bad mixed seed can include dyed seed meant for pet birds, wheat, and some forms of red milo that only birds in the Desert Southwest seem to eat.
-Good mixed seed has a large amount of sunflower seed, cracked corn, white proso millet, and perhaps some peanut hearts.
-The really cheap bags of mixed seed sold at grocery stores can contain the least useful seeds.
-Smart feeder operators buy mixed seed from a specialty bird store or a hardware/feed store operation.
-You can even buy the ingredients separately and create your own specialty mix.
+Bad mixed seed has lots of filler in it—junk ingredients that most birds won’t eat.
+Bad mixed seed can include dyed seed intended for pet birds, wheat, and some forms of red milo that only birds in the Desert Southwest seem to eat.
+Good mixed seed has a large amount of black-oil sunflower seed, cracked corn, white proso millet, and perhaps some peanut chips, sunflower hearts, and dried fruit.
+You get what you pay for when it comes to seed mixes.
+Read the ingredients on the bag, or make your own seed blend from the seeds mentioned above.

 6. Nyjer/thistle seed.
-Although it can be expensive, Nyjer, or thistle, seed is eagerly consumed by all the small finchesgoldfinches, house, purple, and Cassin’s finches, pine siskins, and redpolls.
-You need to feed thistle in a thistle feeder of some kindthe two most commonly used types of thistle feeder are a tube feeder with small thistle-seed-sized holes, and a thistle sock.
-A thistle sock is a sock-shaped, fine-mesh, synthetic bag that is filled with thistle seed.
-Small finches can cling to this bag and pull seeds out through the bag's mesh.
-Two potential problems with thistle: it can go rancid or moldy quickly in wet weather and uneaten seeds can germinate in your yard, creating a patch of thistle (Guizotia abyssinica) plants that you may not want.
-Fortunately, this problem does not seem to be widespread.
-All thistle seed is imported to North America, and it is all supposed to be sterilized prior to entry into the United States and Canada.
+Although it can be expensive, Nyjer (aka thistle) seed is eagerly consumed by all the small finches—goldfinches, house, purple, and Cassin’s finches, pine siskins, and redpolls.
+You need to offer this tiny seed in a specialized feeder of some kind.
+The two most commonly used types of thistle feeder are a tube feeder with small, thistle-seed-sized holes, and a thistle sock.
+A thistle sock is a fine-mesh, synthetic bag that is filled with Nyjer seed.
+Small finches can cling to this bag and pull seeds out through the mesh.
+Note: Nyjer can go rancid or moldy quickly in wet weather.
+A sure sign that it has gone off is when the birds stop visiting the feeder.
+Time to throw away what you’ve got and buy a fresh bag.

 5. Safflower.
 This white, thin-shelled, conical seed is eaten by many birds and has the reputation for being the favorite food of the northern cardinal.
-Some feeder operators claim that safflower seed is not as readily eaten by squirrels and blackbirds (caveat: your results may vary).
+Some feeder operators claim that safflower seed is not as readily eaten by squirrels and blackbirds.
+(Caveat: Your results may vary.)
 Feed safflower in any feeder that can accommodate sunflower seed.
-Avoid feeding safflower on the ground in wet weather; it can quickly become soggy and inedible.
+Avoid offering safflower on the ground in wet weather: It can quickly become soggy and inedible.
 You can buy safflower in bulk at seed and feed stores.

 4. Cracked corn.
-Sparrows, blackbirds, jays, doves, quail, and squirrels are just a few of the creatures you can expect at your feeders if you feed cracked corn.
+Sparrows, blackbirds, jays, doves, quail, and squirrels are just a few of the creatures attracted to cracked corn.
 Depending on where you live you may also get turkeys, deer, elk, moose, and caribou.
 Fed in moderation, cracked corn will attract almost any feeder species.
-Some feeder operators only use this food to lure the squirrels away from the bird feeders.
-Squirrels love corncracked or otherwisebest of all.
-Whole corn that is still on the cob is not a good bird food because the kernels are too big and hard for most small birds to digest.
-Cracked corn is broken up into smaller, more manageable bits that many birds will gobble up.
+Some feeder operators use this food to lure the squirrels away from the bird feeders.
+Squirrels love corn—cracked or otherwise—best of all.
+Whole corn still on the cob is fine for squirrels, but not a good bird food because the kernels are too big and hard for most small birds to digest.
+Cracked corn is broken into smaller, more manageable bits that many birds will gobble up.

 3. Mealworms.
-We fed mealworms to a pair of nesting bluebirds all this past summer.
-They rewarded us with four healthy broods of young bluebirds.
-Eighteen fledglings in one summer should land our bluebirds in the Guinness Book of World Records.
 Most feeder birds, except goldfinches, will eat mealworms if you offer them.
-Mealworms are available in bait stores, or by mail order.
-Don’t worry, they aren’t slimy and gross.
+Live mealworms are available in bait stores or by mail order.
+Don’t worry, mealworms aren’t slimy and gross.
 In fact, they aren’t even worms; they are larval stage of a beetle (Tenebrio molitor), if that makes you feel better.
-We keep 1,000 mealworms in a tub of old-fashioned rolled oats and feed them to the birds in a shallow ceramic dish.
+We grow our own mealworms in a tub of old-fashioned rolled oats, and feed them to the birds in a shallow ceramic dish.
 The dish has slippery sides so the worms can’t crawl out.
 Bluebirds, in particular, go crazy for mealworms and will eat as many as you provide.
 That can result in an unbalanced diet, so we recommend no more than twenty mealworms per bluebird per day.
 Bags of freeze-dried mealworms are usually available in wild bird feeding stores and big-box hardware stores.